 Our efforts led me to build our first sales and support teams along with our founder.
-It also allowed me to talk to some very big companies, to attend conferences overseas and be a speaker at industry events.
+It also allowed me to talk to some very big companies, attend conferences overseas, and be a speaker at industry events.

 There I had a grasp of what developing a business really meant.
 You can't just do sales or marketing or networking.